 8.9.17.3 IAB-node is served by two IAB-donors in SA

-In case the IAB-MT only connects to the non-F1-terminating IAB-donor-CU or in case the IAB-MT is NR dual-connected with the non-F1-terminating IAB-donor-CU as the MN, the non-F1-terminating IAB-donor-CU sends the authorization status received from the 5GC to the F1-terminating IAB-donor-CU in the IAB-TRANPORT MIGRATION MODIFICATION REQUEST message.
+In case the IAB-MT only connects to the non-F1-terminating IAB-donor-CU, the non-F1-terminating IAB-donor-CU sends the authorization status received from the 5GC to the F1-terminating IAB-donor-CU in the IAB-TRANPORT MIGRATION MODIFICATION REQUEST message if needed.
+In case the IAB-MT is NR dual-connected, the MN receives authorization status of the IAB-node from the 5GC.
+And then the MN can forward the authorization status to the SN.

 Upon reception of the authorization status, the F1-terminating IAB-donor-CU performs the same steps described in clause 8.9.17.2.1.
 If the authorization status is “not authorized”, the F1-terminating IAB-donor-CU sends to the non-F1-terminating IAB-donor-CU an IAB TRANSPORT MIGRATION MANAGEMENT REQUEST message requesting the release of all offloaded traffic, after which the non-F1-terminating IAB-donor-CU releases the offloaded traffic and all backhaul resources, BAP address, TNL address and default BAP configuration for the IAB-node.
 The non-F1-terminating IAB-donor-CU then may indicate to the 5GC that the IAB-MT can be de-registered.

-In case the IAB-MT is NR dual-connected, where the MN is the F1-terminating IAB-donor-CU and the SN is a non-F1-terminating IAB-donor-CU, upon reception of the authorization status, the IAB-node’s authorization procedure follows the same steps as described in clause 8.9.17.2.1.

 -------------------------------------------End of change-------------------------------------------